Pewpenguin/DragonBallTUI/README.md

 ## Data Files

-The application uses two JSON files to store data:
+The application uses three JSON files to store data:

 - `episodes.json`: Contains information about all episodes
 - `movies.json`: Contains information about all movies
+- `characters.json`: Contains information about all characters

 If these files don't exist, the application will create them with default data.

 ## Customization

-You can modify the `episodes.json` and `movies.json` files to add, remove, or update information about episodes and movies.
+You can modify the `episodes.json`, `movies.json`, and `characters.json` files to add, remove, or update information about episodes, movies, and characters.

 ## Dependencies